soz-live/soz-live.github.io/coders/basic.md

 | args | is a list of the remaining arguments required for the method |

-This approach enables class hierarchies to be traversed and method selection to be made easily.

-Thereby reducing the number of functions to be written to a minimum.
+This approach enables class hierarchies to be traversed easily for method selection, thereby reducing the number of functions to be written to a minimum.

 ### Type checking